 Effective January 1, 2019, the Company accounts for its leases under ASC 842, Leases.
 Under this guidance, arrangements meeting the definition of a lease are classified as operating or financing leases, and are recorded on the consolidated balance sheet as both a right of use asset and lease liability, calculated by discounting fixed lease payments over the lease term at the rate implicit in the lease or the Company's incremental borrowing rate.
 Lease liabilities are increased by interest and reduced by payments each period, and the right of use asset is amortized over the lease term.
-For operating leases, interest on the lease liability and the amortization of the right of use asset result in straight-line rent expense over the lease term.
-For finance leases, interest on the lease liability and the amortization of the right of use asset results in front-loaded expense over the lease expenses are recorded when incurred.
+For operating leases, interest on the lease liability and the amortization of the right of use asset results in front-loaded expense over the lease term.
+Variable lease expenses are recorded when incurred.